Course Outline

 Description

 This course introduces you to an in-depth analysis of major theoretical issues that have influenced the direction of contemporary psychology, including the scientist-practitioner philosophy of professional practice, the prominence of cognitivism within cognitive developmental, cognitive behavioural and cognitive motivational research and practice, and the emphasis on social and cultural contexts of thought and action.
-The course provides you an opportunity to explore one or more of these theoretical paradigms in relation to a core psychological interest.
+The course provides you an opportunity to explore one or more of these theoretical paradigms in relation to a core psychological interest and the opportunity to extend existing content to focus on theoretical understanding of responsiveness to cultural similarities and differences.

 How will this course be delivered?